 The Ghetto Museum

-The Ghetto Museum is part Holocaust remembrance exhibition and part history lesson.
+The Ghetto Museum is part Holocaust memorial and part history lesson.
 It’s right off the main square and hosts some permanent exhibitions as well as some rotating temporary ones.

 Crematorium and Cemetery of Soviet Soldiers